uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/dft/descriptor.rst

    .. rubric:: Throws

-   The assignment opererators shall throw the following exceptions if the associated condition is detected.
+   The assignment operators shall throw the following exceptions if the associated condition is detected.
 An implementation may throw additional implementation-specific exception(s) in case of error conditions not covered
    here: